Sleep-talking: Treatment

 Usually, treatment is not required for sleep-talking because it generally does not disturb sleep or cause other problems.

 One behavioral treatment has shown results in the past.
 Le Boeuf (1979) used an automated auditory signal to treat chronic sleep-talking in a person who had talked in his sleep for 6 years.
 An aversive sound was produced for 5 seconds when he started talking in his sleep.
 Sleep-talking was rapidly eliminated, and the person demonstrated no adverse effects of treatment.

+With little treatment options, there are ways in which one can limit the frequency of sleep talking episodes by focusing on sleep hygiene.
+Some tips include the following: